siyuanliii/deformation-aware-unpaired-image-translation/README.md

 ### Pose estimation
 Pose estimation model is a standard stacked hourglass network describe in the [paper](https://arxiv.org/abs/1603.06937).
 Previous step generate both realistic images and annotations.
 Then, we can use the generated data to train a pose estimation network.
-You can download our [pretrain models]() and test as following.
+You can download our [pretrained models](https://drive.google.com/drive/folders/1S7dDPHPej5HlP_VniIEu771oX3CWbZvc?usp=sharing) and test as following.

 * Drosophila
 ```